 Nobody knows how many donor conceived people know and are curious about their conception.
 Nobody knows how many donors are aware of the option to find out and if they are curious about their offspring.
 What we do know is that too many don’t know about this register or are not comfortable with registering.

-We hope that people affected by donor conception will realise that the Donor Conceived Register doesn’t mean their life is going to be turned upside down in the case of a match.
+We hope that people affected by donor conception will realise that being matched on the Donor Conceived Register doesn’t mean their life is going to be turned upside down.
 No one is expected to go beyond the level of contact they are comfortable with and free specialist support is offered at any given stage.

 What else does the Register offer?